hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `network/floating_ip` - The Floating IP address of the Instance on that network.
 * `network/mac` - The MAC address of the NIC on that network.
+* `all_metadata` - Contains all instance metadata, even metadata not set by Terraform.

 ## Notes